State-College-Plone/WebServerAuth/README.txt

        install WebServerAuth.

     4. Have your web server always prompt for authentication on the HTTPS side.
-       Then, have it pass the username of the logged in user in a header (for which you'll need the mod_headers module).
+       Then, have it pass the login name of the logged in user in a header (for which you'll need the mod_headers module).
 For example, if you're using Apache, you might use something like this::